sohamkamani/sohamkamani.github.io/_posts/2016-07-07-a-beginners-guide-to-sql.md

 | The Lost Symbol | 2016-04-19 00:00:00 |

 <br>
 Most of the query looks similar to our previous example _except_ for the `FROM` section.
-What this means is that _the table we are querying from ha changed_.
+What this means is that _the table we are querying from has changed_.
 We are neither querying the "books" table nor the "borrowings" table.
 Instead, we are querying a _new table_ formed by joining these two tables.

 `borrowings JOIN books ON borrowings.bookid=books.bookid` can be considered as another table formed by combining all entries from the books table and the borrowings table, as long as these entries have the same `bookid` in each table.
 The resultant table would be :